mattdesl/penplot/README.md

 }
 ```

-All units here are in centimeters, which makes it easy to reason about things like line thickness and distances.
+All units here are in centimeters (including `width` and `height`), which makes it easy to reason about things like line thickness and distances.

 Using an array of line primitives, you can build up complex prints that can be easily exported to SVG or PNG.
 However, this means everything will be built from line segments; e.g. circles are generated with `cos()` and `sin()`.

-See the [examples](./examples) folder for more.
+See the [Some Examples](#some-examples) for more inspiration.

 ## More Commands